 Keeping safe online

-During this time of home schooling due to COVID-19, many tasks involve online activities.
 Here are some areas of guidance and links to support your online safety.

 Please check the following

 - Ensure parental controls are set on the devices used.

 - Ensure internet filters are on.

 - Check any websites being used, to ensure they are appropriate for your child – especially if they are different to those mentioned on the school plans.